 Studded with candied citrus and raisins, Panettone is a delicate, light bread enriched with eggs and butter.
 While Panettone is traditionally enjoyed both in Italy and throughout the world during the winter holidays, it comes from the northern Italian city of Milan.

 While Panettone was popularized by a Milanese bakery in the early part of the 20th century who can lay claim to transforming Panettone from its roots as a small, heavy, fruited style of bread to the light-as-air, tall and domed bread you enjoy today, its exact origins are muddled and cloudy.
 There are many apocryphal stories and bits of folklore that hold that panettone was created by a poor baker who wished to marry the daughter of a wealthy Milanese nobleman, or that a cook, having burned the dessert of a ducal banquet entrusted a little boy to make dessert with what he had on hand.

-While we may never know the exact origins of panettone, we do know that fruited, sweetened breads have baked and served as a treat since the Roman era, if not earlier.
-And unless one came from a wealthy class, breads made from expensive ingredients like wheat flour, eggs, butter, sweeteners and candied fruit would be only a rare treat, and reserved for times of celebration which is why panettone, regardless of its exact origins, is associated with Christmas.
+While we may never know the exact origins of panettone, we do know that fruited, sweetened bread has been baked and served as a treat since the Roman era, if not earlier.
+And unless one came from a wealthy class, bread made from expensive ingredients like wheat flour, eggs, butter, sweeteners, and candied fruit would be only a rare treat and reserved for times of celebration which is why panettone, regardless of its exact origins, is associated with Christmas.